cltucker/dvm-dos-tem/calibration/setup_for_fedora.md

 sudo yum install jsoncpp-devel

-##You may also need to add a setup script for environment variables specific to your computer
+##Notes
-##setup-env-for-ctucker-Fedora19.sh can be used as an example.
+You may also need to add a setup script for environment variables specific to your computer setup-env-for-ctucker-Fedora19.sh can be used as an example.